Can Lyme Disease Kill You? What the Evidence Shows

 Transfusion-associated Babesia infections have also resulted in fatal cases.

-- Autonomic dysfunction (POTS) causing severe blood pressure instability
+- Autonomic dysfunction causing severe blood pressure instability

-- Neuropsychiatric Lyme symptoms that may contribute to suicidal ideation
+- Neuropsychiatric symptoms contributing to impaired functioning or suicidal ideation

 - Profound weight loss or malnutrition in prolonged undiagnosed illness